apache/pinot-site/website/docs/about/what_is_pinot.md

 ## When should I not use it?

 Pinot is not a replacement for your database, nor a search engine.
 It addresses fast analytics on immutable data and it is not thought by design, to handle data updates or deletions.
 Apache Pinot supports dimension [lookup joins](https://docs.pinot.apache.org/users/user-guide-query/lookup-udf-join) currently.
-Full SQL joins can be performed by querying Pinot via the [Trino](https://trino.io/) or [PrestoDB](https://prestodb.io/) connector.
+Full SQL join support in Apache Pinot is coming soon.
+In the interim, full SQL joins can be performed by querying Pinot via the [Trino](https://trino.io/) or [PrestoDB](https://prestodb.io/) connector.

 For more information about [Trino Pinot Connector](https://trino.io/docs/current/connector/pinot.html), see [Trino Pinot Integration](https://docs.pinot.apache.org/integrations/trino).